Albion Falls in the Old Town of Albion Mills

 She had to dump it, but where?

-Evelyn followed the famous Rocco Perri.
-Why not blame it on the successful killers of Hamilton.
+Evelyn knew of Rocco Perri.
+Why not blame it on the successful killers of Hamilton?
 Too bad Evelyn lacked Rocco’s calm, cool demeanor.
-If not, she might have gotten away with it.
+She might have gotten away with it.